ikozor/terminal.tap/README.md

 To to [morse code](https://github.com/ikozor/terminal.tap/blob/main/morsecode.md) to see the Morse code translation (I had to add some characters to work with terminal.shop api)

 ## Environment
 To see how to set up the .env file, look at [example.env](https://github.com/ikozor/terminal.tap/blob/main/example.env).
+File name must be *.env*

 **terminal.shop**